Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Big Burly Buckin’ Badass Beastie!"

 Naydra chittered again and swatted his ear affectionately.
-"You and your alliteration, Bumpkin…also, *no* you great oaf!
+"You and your alliteration, Bumpkin... also, *no* you great oaf!
 The Summer Scent, maybe?"

 "It’s th’ most fastest ‘lil ship I ever owned!
-It’s the prototype ‘fer the *Drunker!* Don’t that seem kinda... uh…"
+It’s the prototype ‘fer the *Drunker!* Don’t that seem kinda... uh..."

 "Feminine?"

 "...I was thinkin’ *sedate,"* Daar said, gleefully deploying a fancier word for a change.
 Banter with Naydi was the most funnest!

 And for once, they had *real* privacy.
 He’d decided to commandeer the prototype and have it converted into a luxury yacht for her.
-Well…he’d tried to *buy* it first, but Clan politics got in the way and it turned into a gift from Clan Ironpaw to the Females.
+Well... he’d tried to *buy* it first, but Clan politics got in the way and it turned into a gift from Clan Ironpaw to the Females.
 But still, it was nice.
 After all, she travelled on official business just as much as him and while Daar tended to just grab whatever dropship or warship was available, he felt like his love needed something fancier.

 The problem was, she kept turning down his names for it.
 She had an almost Human-like picky streak about ship names.

 "I don’t plan on cruising the spacelanes with it, Daar.
-Besides, it’s all…a bit much, I think.
+Besides, it’s all... a bit much, I think.
 Doesn’t a gift like this demand a good name?"

 "I mean... you ain’t wrong.
 I named my precision hand tools!"